How to Install Docker on Fedora 27 / Fedora 26/25

 Working with Docker

-Now you have Docker installed onto your machine.
+Now, you have Docker installed on your machine.
 Start the Docker service in case if it is not started automatically after the installation

 Run your first Docker container